-If you’re like many people these days (May, 2020), you’re sheltered-in-place, tired of Netflix and looking for something to do besides your essential job.
+If you’re like many people these days, you’re still partly sheltered-in-place, tired of streaming EVERYTHING and looking for something to do besides your essential job.
 And you’d really like to make up for those travel plans you cancelled.
 Why not tour the largest urban park in the United States without leaving your living room?
-Balboa Park … Continue reading Balboa Park in Bloom: May, 2020
+Balboa … Continue reading Balboa Park in Bloom: August, 2020

 Balboa Park is home to an award-winning rose garden, free and open to the public year-round.
 The Inez Grant Parker Memorial Rose Garden is situated on the eastern edge of Balboa Park’s Central Mesa, along Park Boulevard.
 It was built in segments, beginning in 1973, and has been recognized multiple times for its beauty.
 Nationally … Continue reading Balboa Park in Bloom: Stop and Smell the Roses

 She referred to plants as her children and used to say that a fifty cent tree should be planted in a five-dollar hole.
 Kate Sessions (1857-1940) is the “Mother of Balboa Park.”
 She earned the title by decades of labor, care, and support that transformed what was once City Park, a 1,400- acre tract of … Continue reading Happy Mother’s Day, Kate Sessions!

 Have you ever wished someone would write a step-by-step guide through Balboa Park so you could learn its plants and trees?
 Chauncy Jerabek, known as "The San Diego Tree Man," made that wish come true... over 80 years ago.
 In beautiful Balboa Park there are crowded many interesting plants from nearly every country of the … Continue reading Balboa Park: The San Diego Tree Man’s Hidden Treasure